 - Water as needed

-Cube the paneer in small pieces and shallow fry on an iron girdle to light golden brown.
-Remove on paper towels and keep aside.
+Cube the paneer into small pieces and shallow fry on an iron girdle to light golden brown.
+Remove on to the paper towels and keep aside.

 Wash the palak leaves well in running water and chop them a bit.

 Heat 1 cup of water in a pan.

 Add the palak leaves and the green chillies and boil for 2 - 3 minutes.

 Now take the leaves out and put in the ice cold water.
 This will ensure the color of the gravy remains bright green.
 Then grind it to a smooth puree with a hand blender.

 Now, to prepare the gravy base, finely chop the onions.
 Chop the tomatoes or they can be ground as well.

 Heat 2 tablespoons oil in a non-stick pan.
 Add the chopped onion and saute until soft then add the tomatoes and cover with a lid.
 Let it cook until soft.

 Put in the Ginger-Garlic paste and give it a stir.

 Add the seasonings like salt, red chilli powder, turmeric powder and garam masala powder.